rchillyard/Majabigwaduce/README.md

 DataDefinition
 -------------
 Majabigwaduce has a high-level API, something like that used by Spark.
+The classes for this API can be found in the _dd_ package.
 It is based on the concept of *DataDefinition*, essentially a lazy, partitionable, map of key-value pairs.
 _DataDefinition_ is a trait with two concrete sub-classes: